9beach/analyze-sgf/README.en-US.md

 [KataGo](https://github.com/lightvector/KataGo/releases), then install
 `analyze-sgf`.

-In Mac or Linux environment, run the following from the terminal.
+In Mac or Linux, run the following from the terminal.

 ```console
 sudo npm install -g analyze-sgf
 ```

-In Microsoft Windows environment, run the following from the `Command Prompt` or `PowerShell`.
+In Microsoft Windows, run the following from the `Command Prompt` or `PowerShell`.
 ```console
 C:\Users\hcho> npm install -g analyze-sgf